bruprescott/CTDizzle/Documentation/User_Guide.md

 ![Output](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/PlotterOutput.png)

 The application will also create a folder in your C: drive labeled "OpenCTD_Data".
 It will store the plots and tables you created and name them based on the date and time of the first line of the file.
+For new plots it will create a new folder within OpenCTD_Data and name it based on the date and time.
+For the individual files, naming goes by Plot Type_MMDDYY-HHmmss.

 ![PlotterDirectory](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/DirectoryforPlotter.PNG)